oliverstickel/oliverstickel.github.io/index.md

 ## Community roles

-I co-organized [Fab:UNIverse](fab-universe.de) multiple times and maintain its website (it's a conference for Fab Lab managers at universities).
+I co-organized [Fab:UNIverse](fab-universe.de) multiple times and maintain its website - it's a conference for Fab Lab managers at universities.
 I've also (co-)organized a lot of different events, temporary (Maker)spaces and meetups such as the Usability Day Siegen (2014-2018).

 I have been an elected member of different bodies of (self)-governance such as the Senate commission on Strategic University Development at Uni Siegen and head of the student representatives ("Fachschaftsräte") at Uni Duisburg-Essen and at Uni Siegen respectively.
 Occasionally, I've been asked to fill roles in regional and national expert committees (mostly in relation to innovation and community spaces).